 In addition, you are assessed based on your general knowledge of design and construction, following the norms the Construction Management Association of America (CMAA) establishes as the norm.
 You can find out more information about this by contacting them directly.

 To pass the exam, you will need at least 71%.
 The computer-based test can be quite tricky, and we recommend being extremely well prepared to ensure you pass the first time and begin working as a certified construction manager.
 You must allow plenty of time to revise and prepare for the exam.

 An excellent way to prepare for this exam is to read the Handbook Guide the CMAA provides.
-The guide is full of helpful tips that can help you prepare and the guidelines you need to follow.
-These guidelines are very strict, and you need to follow them carefully to ensure you can successfully sit and pass your exam.
+The guide contains helpful tips that can help you prepare and the guidelines you need to follow.
+These guidelines are very strict, and you must follow them carefully to ensure you can successfully sit and pass your exam.

-It’s worth reading these carefully and raising any questions with your supervisor or exam board in plenty of time; you don’t want to panic at the last minute, do you?
+It’s worth reading these carefully and raise any questions with your supervisor or exam board in plenty of time; you don’t want to panic at the last minute, do you?